 One of the many positive effects of today’s digitally connected world is that it’s much easier to work remotely than ever before.
 Now you can work from home, from a café, or from the top of a mountain—as long as you have an internet connection and the right tools, that is.

 There are dozens of tools for remote workers which help with everything from communicating with your home office to keeping you organized.
-Picking the right combination of tools makes you more productive and helps you keep on top of everything while working remotely.
-Some tools are optional, like music streaming or meditation apps, which help keep you in the right headspace for productive work but aren’t really vital to getting the job done.
-Here are the apps and tools that you can’t work remotely without.
+Picking the right combination of tools makes you more productive and helps you keep on top of all of your obligations even while working remotely.

 Dropbox is free for up to 2GB and only $9.99 a month for 1TB of storage.
 Both tools are also fully collaborative, so more than one person can work on the same file at the same time, and everyone will be instantly updated with all the changes.

 When you’re working remotely, you usually need a way to share your current projects and work materials securely and to be able to collaborate on them smoothly and seamlessly.

 Asana has the advantage of making it easy to break down projects and assigning each responsibility to a different colleague, but you can all see who is in charge of which tasks.
 You can add comments and requests, set deadlines, and attach files to make projects easier to follow.

 Trello has a different but fun layout that looks like a pin board.
 You can drag tasks from one board to the next and add images, notes, and files to any project.
 Trello cards can be tasks, projects, suggestions, or anything, and you can use a board for a project to keep all of the tasks organized, or have a board per employee to make it clear who has which assignments on their plate.